Queenie's Castle: Plot

 Starring Diana Dors as the eponymous Queenie Shepherd, the series revolved around the lives and, often illegal, activities of the residents of a Social Housing Development in early 1970s Leeds, West Yorkshire.
 Queenie's husband Lionel never appears, leaving the neighbours and viewers alike to assume he is in prison.
 Various excuses are made, such as "He's working on the motorway in Carlisle", but this changed throughout the series.

-Queenie shared her flat with four men - her shady brother-in-law Jack, and her sons: labourer Raymond, van driver Bunny, and the unemployed Douglas.
+Queenie shared her flat with four men: her shady brother-in-law Jack, and her sons, labourer Raymond, van driver Bunny, and the unemployed Douglas.

 The family's archenemy, Mrs Petty, lives on a ground floor flat and runs a cake shop in a row of shops at the bottom of the flats.
-Mrs Petty's main friend is Mrs Blakely who also dislikes the Shepherds.
-Although Mrs Petty is seen to live in a ground floor flat—and this is made perfectly obvious throughout the series—on more than one occasion she claims to live next door to the Shepherds, who quite clearly live several floors up.
+Mrs Petty's main friend is Mrs Blakely, who also dislikes the Shepherds.
+Although Mrs Petty is seen to live in a ground floor flat, and this is made obvious throughout the series, on more than one occasion she claims to live next door to the Shepherds, who clearly live several floors up.